CodingElec/CodingElec/README.md

 - 👋 Hi, I’m @CodingElec, an electrical engineer who should be building transmission lines but likes coding too much.
 - 👀 I’m interested in the Backend in general, mostly software architecture and Node / Typescript.
 - 💞️ I’m looking to collaborate on any fun project without tight deadlines, I leave those for work.
-- 📫 How to reach me the social media that pointed you here would do the trick.

 I do not make a lot of side projects public, but I will leave always at least 1 for the sake of it.